Stuart Forster attends the annual Calgary Lilac Festival on 4th Street in the most populous city of Alberta, Canada.

 Further information

 Stuart Forster, the author of this post, is a travel writer who specialises in writing about Canada.
-His work has been published by the likes of Rough Guides, Wanderlust and Love Exploring.
+His work has been published by the likes of Rough Guides, Wanderlust magazine and Love Exploring.

 Photos illustrating this post are by Why Eye Photography.

-If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
-It’s a hassle-free way of getting links to posts on a monthly basis.
+If you enjoyed this post, please sign up for the free Go Eat Do newsletter.
+It’s a hassle-free way of getting links to posts once a month.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.